-Blog Nutrition Is Dextrose Bad For You: The Truth About This Simple Sugar!
+Blog Nutrition Is Dextrose Bad for You: The Truth About This Simple Sugar!

-Is Dextrose Bad For You: The Truth About This Simple Sugar!
+Is Dextrose Bad for You: The Truth About This Simple Sugar!

-Sugars, simple or not, can be pretty complicated.
-A delicate balance is usually needed in their consumption for you to realize their full benefits.
-Dextrose is not exempt from this.
 So what is dextrose and is it bad for you?
-Dextrose is a simple sugar obtained from corn and chemically resembles glucose.
-It has a wide range of applications, from being used as sweeteners in food products to clinical use.
+Dextrose is a simple sugar that’s obtained from corn and chemically resembles glucose.
+It has a wide range of applications, from being used as a sweetener in food products to clinical use.
 Keep reading to find out the truth about dextrose sugar and how it affects your health.

 What Is Dextrose?

-Why Is Dextrose Bad For You?
+Why Is Dextrose Bad for You?

-is dextrose bad for you Overconsumption Of Dextrose May Lead To Weight Gain
+Overconsumption of Dextrose May Lead to Weight Gain

-Risk Of Developing Insulin Resistance
+Risk of Developing Insulin Resistance

 For people without diabetes, excessive consumption of dextrose can lead to a baffling effect of low blood sugar.
-If your blood sugar rises rapidly in a short span, it triggers your pancreas to release enormous amounts of insulin.
+If your blood sugar rises rapidly in a short period, it triggers your pancreas to release enormous amounts of insulin.
 This signals your cells to use up blood sugar quickly as hyperglycemia can damage your tissues (13).

 See also

-Heart Diseases
+Heart Disease

-Why Is Dextrose Good For You?
+Why Is Dextrose Good for You?

-When taken correctly and in moderation, dextrose in food and medicine can benefit your health.
+When it’s taken correctly and in moderation, dextrose in food and medicine can benefit your health.
 These benefits include:

 Increased Cellular Metabolism